pcomans/research/swift/concepts/quartz/Quartz-Research.md

 <img width="320" alt="example" src="https://dl.dropboxusercontent.com/u/2559476/Screen%20Shot%202015-10-31%20at%2016.07.50.png">
 <img width="320" alt="CGContextAddArcToPoint example" src="https://dl.dropboxusercontent.com/u/2559476/Screen%20Shot%202015-10-31%20at%2015.54.35.png">

-## Stroking paths
+# Stroking paths
-**CGContextStrokePath** & **CGContextDrawPath** with the painting mode **kCGPathStroke**
-CGContextStrokePath or the function CGContextDrawPath with the painting mode kCGPathStroke.
-This usage of these two functions is identical, so use the one that suits your taste.
+**CGContextStrokePath** & **CGContextDrawPath** with the painting mode kCGPathStroke This usage of these two functions is identical, so use the one that suits your taste.
 Stroking a path can be combined with filling of that path by using the function CGContextDraw- Path with the painting modes kCGPathFillStroke or kCGPathEOFillStroke.
 These painting modes first fill and then stroke the path.

 **CGContextStrokeRect** & **CGContextStrokeRectWithWidth**
 Stroked rectangles don’t require any path construction when you use the conve- nience functions CGContextStrokeRect and CGContextStrokeRectWithWidth